HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-note-intro.md

 ﻿
 This profile sets minimum expectations for searching and fetching Diagnostic Reports and Notes using the [DiagnosticReport] resource.
 This profile identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the DiagnosticReport when using this profile.
+Prior to reviewing this profile, implementers are encouraged to read the [Clinical Notes Guidance] to understand the overlap of [US Core DiagnosticReport Profile for Report and Note exchange] and [US Core DocumentReference Profile].

 **Example Usage Scenarios:**